wp-plugins/lazy-load-for-videos/trunk/readme.txt

 * Search engines, especially Google, love speedy sites!
 So you will be higher ranked in search results.
 * Consequently, you get more visitors.
 * Fast sites lead to higher visitor engagement and returning visitors.
-* Moreover, faster sites increase conversations.
+* Moreover, faster sites increase conversions.

 = How can I calculate my Google PageSpeed Score? = PageSpeed Insights is a service by Google to help you optimize your site's performance.
 You can analyse your site using a browser extension or online, more information: https://developers.google.com/speed/pagespeed/